samclane/samclane.github.io/_posts/2018-6-6-Pyinstaller-Compile-Time-Variables.md

 builddate = 2018-06-06T15:40:54.587551
 ```

 And that's all there really is to it.
-Anywhere you want to use your constants, just `import _constants` and fire away!
+Anywhere you want to use your constants, just `import _constants` and the variables are in your namespace.
+So fire away!